 As per reports, the panel comprising former chief justice of Patna High Court L Narasimhan Reddy, additional secretary in the MHRD Sukhbir Singh Sandhu and All India Council for Technical Education (AICTE) chairman Anil Sahasrabuddhe will examine and suggest a regulatory road map for deemed universities and will submit its report to the MHRD.

-The panel will submit its suggestions to the MHRD in four months following which the ministry will take action against the deemed universities within a month.
+The panel will submit its suggestions to the Union Ministry in four months following which the ministry will take action against the deemed universities within a month.
 The government will file an affidavit in the top court informing about the action being taken on or before August 31 next year.

 This decision came from the MHRD after the Supreme Court asked the MHRD to set up a panel of eminent persons from the field of education, investigation and administration to examine issues related to distance education being provided by the deemed universities and suggest a regulatory mechanism for them.